ocasazza/terraform-provider-atlassian-operations/README.md

 go build -gcflags="all=-N -l" .
 dlv exec --accept-multiclient --continue --headless ./terraform_provider_jsm_ops -- -debug
 ```
-_Most IDE's do building with debug flags and attaching to Delve debugger in the background automatically when the
+_Most IDEs do building with debug flags and attaching to Delve debugger in the background automatically when the
-debugger is run from their UI._
+debugger is run from within their UI._

 When the provider executable is run with this configuration, it will output a message similar to the following: